spring-attic/spring-mobile/docs/src/info/readme.txt

 of this release and also visit the official Spring Mobile home at: http://www.springsource.org/spring-mobile

-There you will find links to the forum, issue tracker, and other resources.
+There you will find links to the forum, issue tracker, samples, and other resources.